Frequently Asked Questions (FAQs)

 5. Do you have a regular get together?

 Yes.
-We hold a casual get-together in the Yacht Club first floor bar on Wednesday evenings from 7.30pm onwards.
+We hold a casual get-together in the Sovereign Harbour Yacht Club bar on Wednesday evenings from 7.30pm onwards.
 This is a free and easy drop in session and there is no need to attend every week unless you can/or want to.
 We also organise various regular additional social activities and trips either locally or at other venues/places and these can be on other days of the week as well as on a Wednesday.

 6. When is the best time for new members to come along?